 Sergeant John Yestrebsky coordinates the Lafayette Police Crisis Intervention Team.
-By the end of 2012, 52 of the 132 sworn officers on the Lafayette Police Department had been trained in CIT (Crisis Intervention Team) protocol.
+It is the goal of the Lafayette Police Department to train every officer in CIT (Crisis Intervention Team) protocol.

 CIT certification consists of 40 hours of training covering topics such as: